Shuffle/Shuffle-docs/handbook/Sales/README.md

 6. When all is filled out, hit send! :)

-## Why?
-We get a lot of leads and want to learn more.
-This process is of course to help us earn money, but the main thing is to learn more to help improve the product as for it to sell itself.

 If you need more details, or want a walkthrough the first time, reach out to binu or frikky.